CRR Binomial Tree Option Pricing

 $i$ = time step ($0, 1, \dots, n$), $j$ = number of down moves ($0, 1, \dots, i$).

-Option Value — European (Backward Induction)
+Option Value for European Options (Backward Induction)

 At maturity ($i = n$):